 By accounting for uncertainties in business planning, a company’s overall risk situation and its individual business units can be quantified.
 This information provides answers to questions such as:

 “For Corridor Budgeting to reach its full potential, however, there has to be a rethink on the part of all people involved.
 It’s time to shift gears from the forecasting of individual values to forecasting in the context of corridors.
 In order to make optimal decisions, decision makers need to learn to deal with uncertainty in planning.
-Everything else is just a game of chance," say Calvin and Tobias.
+Everything else is just a game of chance," say Dominic and Tobias.